Empress Michiko: Crown Princess

 In 1963, the Associated Press reported that the Crown Princess, then about three months pregnant, underwent an abortion on 22 March, in Tokyo.
 As the article stated, "The operation was advised by her physician, Prof. Takashi Kobayashi, who delivered Michiko's first child, three-year-old Prince Hiro, a spokesman said.
 The spokesman said it is believed the 28-year-old princess' health has been impaired by a continuous round of official and social functions before pregnancy".

-In the summer of 1961, Emperor Shōwa was reportedly displeased with Michiko’s Catholicism, a faith she had embraced after receiving a Catholic education at the University of the Sacred Heart.
-According to Bungeishunju, the Empress knelt on the carpet and offered an apology, but the Emperor was still displeased.
+In the summer of 1961, Emperor Shōwa was reportedly displeased with Michiko's Catholicism, a faith she had embraced after receiving a Catholic education at the University of the Sacred Heart.
+According to Bungeishunju, the Crown Princess knelt on the carpet and offered an apology, but the Emperor was still displeased.